Twin Capital Management Inc. Buys 8,545 Shares of Fidelity National Information Services, Inc. (NYSE:FIS)

 Twin Capital Management Inc. grew its stake in shares of Fidelity National Information Services, Inc. (NYSE:FIS – Free Report) by 22.5% in the second quarter, according to its most recent filing with the Securities & Exchange Commission.
 The firm owned 46,524 shares of the information technology services provider’s stock after acquiring an additional 8,545 shares during the period.
 Twin Capital Management Inc.’s holdings in Fidelity National Information Services were worth $2,545,000 at the end of the most recent reporting period.

-Other institutional investors also recently modified their holdings of the company.
-Brown Brothers Harriman & Co. boosted its holdings in Fidelity National Information Services by 83.3% in the 1st quarter.
-Brown Brothers Harriman & Co. now owns 286 shares of the information technology services provider’s stock valued at $29,000 after purchasing an additional 130 shares during the period.
-Resources Management Corp CT ADV bought a new stake in shares of Fidelity National Information Services during the 1st quarter worth $35,000.
-Barrett & Company Inc. bought a new stake in shares of Fidelity National Information Services during the 1st quarter worth $27,000.
-AlphaMark Advisors LLC bought a new stake in shares of Fidelity National Information Services during the 1st quarter worth $27,000.
-Finally, Neo Ivy Capital Management bought a new stake in shares of Fidelity National Information Services during the 2nd quarter worth $46,000.
-85.67% of the stock is currently owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also recently modified their holdings of FIS.
+EA Series Trust bought a new position in Fidelity National Information Services in the 2nd quarter worth approximately $230,000.
+Vanguard Personalized Indexing Management LLC boosted its holdings in Fidelity National Information Services by 29.7% in the 2nd quarter.
+Vanguard Personalized Indexing Management LLC now owns 19,909 shares of the information technology services provider’s stock valued at $1,089,000 after purchasing an additional 4,558 shares during the period.
+AMF Tjanstepension AB bought a new position in Fidelity National Information Services in the 2nd quarter valued at $6,911,000.
+ProShare Advisors LLC boosted its holdings in Fidelity National Information Services by 78.6% in the 1st quarter.
+ProShare Advisors LLC now owns 130,921 shares of the information technology services provider’s stock valued at $7,113,000 after purchasing an additional 57,623 shares during the period.
+Finally, Toronto Dominion Bank boosted its holdings in Fidelity National Information Services by 241.5% in the 1st quarter.
+Toronto Dominion Bank now owns 1,170,829 shares of the information technology services provider’s stock valued at $63,577,000 after purchasing an additional 827,952 shares during the period.
+85.67% of the stock is owned by institutional investors.

-The company also recently announced a quarterly dividend, which will be paid on Friday, December 22nd.
-Stockholders of record on Friday, December 8th will be paid a $0.52 dividend.
-The ex-dividend date of this dividend is Thursday, December 7th.
+The business also recently declared a quarterly dividend, which will be paid on Friday, December 22nd.
+Investors of record on Friday, December 8th will be given a dividend of $0.52 per share.
 This represents a $2.08 annualized dividend and a dividend yield of 4.00%.
-Fidelity National Information Services’s dividend payout ratio is presently -5.23%.
+The ex-dividend date is Thursday, December 7th.
+Fidelity National Information Services’s dividend payout ratio is currently -5.23%.

 Analysts Set New Price Targets